AptOntology/IoT_ESP8266/README.md

 ### Settings

 #### Analog input to digital output
-- Supports on/off in states overHigh, underLow, and between the analog highVal and lowVal
+- isOn/isOff in states overHigh, underLow, overUnder, and between the highVal and lowVal, if isOn(on) elseif isOff(off)

 - Example (On between, off below minimum) Get input from analog pin in A0 every 10000 millis and when analog value is between 1024 and 1000 then set digital pin out 12 to high, else set to low when < 1000
 -         @adCommand,input=analog,out=digital,pinIn=A0,pinOut=12,highVal=1024,lowVal=1000,isOn=between,isOff=underLow,time=10000,lastRun=0;